bouguern/spring-boot-multi-DB-config/README.md

 ## Introduction

 In this blog post, we will go through the steps to configure multiple databases in a Spring Boot application.
-For the complete code, please visit my [Medium repository](https://medium.com/@bouguern.mohamed/configure-multiple-data-sources-postgres-mysql-in-a-spring-boot-3-03f67e45c287).
+For the explaination, please visit my [Medium repository](https://medium.com/@bouguern.mohamed/configure-multiple-data-sources-postgres-mysql-in-a-spring-boot-3-03f67e45c287).

 ## Run the Application